Cruzerblade001/Predictive-Maintenance/README.md

 ## How to Run the Project
 1. Clone this repository to your local machine using `git clone <repository-url>`.
 2. Install the required libraries using `pip install -r requirements.txt`.
+3. To get address of Arduino when connected to raspberry pi.
+Type the command (`ls/div/ety*`)
+4. The file named ACM will be your address.
-3. Run the main script to execute the project.
+5. Run the Hardware_project.py file to execute the project.

 ## Video Link
 https://youtu.be/t2JfOT9Hbh0